-4) Focus on relevant technology advancements, taking into account the technology issues described in the points above, which will provide benefits in such areas as health, education, and environment.
+- Focus on relevant technology application advancements, taking into account the technology issues described in the three points above, which will provide benefits in such areas as health, education, and commerce.

-It must be emphasized that creativity and novel approaches are encouraged.
+It must be emphasized that creativity and novel approaches are always encouraged:

 The Foundation for the Support of Research in the State of São Paulo and Microsoft Research make public this Request for Research Proposals and invite researchers associated to Institutions of Higher Education or Research, public or private, in the State of São Paulo, to present research proposals within the scope of the Agreement between FAPESP and Microsoft, according to the following specifications.

-The objective of this FAPESP/Microsoft Research Request for Proposals is to identify, select and support world-class research in Information and Communication Technologies (ICT) that is geared towards addressing social and economic development needs of in the state of Sao Paulo.
+The objective of this FAPESP/Microsoft Research Request for Proposals is to identify, select and support world-class fundamental research in Information and Communication Technologies (ICT) that is geared towards addressing social and economic development needs of in the State of Sao Paulo.

 Conditions of eligibility listed below will be strictly adhered to, so please read them carefully.
 Proposals not meeting all these criteria will not be considered.

-c) Proposals should evidence a commitment to make all results arising from a funded project (including all intellectual property in those results) broadly available by either: (i) making the results/findings freely available in the public domain; or (ii) making the results available under a non-restrictive license that allows modification and redistribution without any significant restrictions or conditions, such as the BSD license available at http://www.opensource.org/licenses/bsd-license.html.
+- Proposals should evidence a commitment to make all results arising from a funded project (including all intellectual property in those results) broadly available by either: (i) dedicating such results to the public domain; or (ii) making the results available under a non-restrictive license that allows modification and redistribution without any significant restrictions or conditions, such as the BSD license available at http://www.opensource.org/licenses/bsd-license.php.

 Proposals should target some or all of the following research goals:

-a) Novel and Creative Solutions: The intention of the project is not to enable incremental engineering projects with a known outcome, but rather to explore and create new knowledge and technology.
-FAPESP and Microsoft Research encourage bold, novel, and unconventional approaches to the core science and technology challenges in this area.
+- Novel and Creative Solutions: The intention of the project is not to enable incremental engineering projects with a known outcome, but rather to explore and invent new technologyand knowledge that will benefit underserved communities.
+FAPESP and Microsoft Research encourage bold, novel, and unconventional approaches to the core science and technology c hallenges in this area.

-b) Immediate Relevance: FAPESP and Microsoft Research are seeking academic research projects that are highly complementary to a broad community need.
-Goals should be specific, measurable, and results-oriented with tangible metrics.
+- Immediate Relevance: FAPESP and Microsoft Research are seeking academic research projects that are highly complimentary to a broad community need.
+Goals should be specific, measurable, and results-oriented with tangible metrics

-e) Pilot Deployment: The goal of this request for proposal is to advance the state of the art of technologies.
+- Pilot Deployment: The goal of this request for proposal is to advance the state of the art of technologies.
 The development of pilot projects is highly encouraged but not a strict requirement.
-This RFP excludes routine application development using well-known technologies.

-The total amount available under this request for proposals (RFP) is R$ 1.000.000.
-It is anticipated that around 5 proposals will be selected, with individual values in the range of R$ 100,000–R$300,000.
+The total amount available under this request for proposals (RFP) is US$ 500,000.00 (USD).
+It is anticipated that around 5 proposals will be selected, with individual values in the range of $50,000.00 - $150,000.00.
 The appropriateness of the requested funding amount in relation to the proposal goals and qualification of the proposing team is a primary review consideration.
 In addition, FAPESP and Microsoft Research reserve the right to propose lower funding levels for projects.